-Pelvic health issues such as tuberculosis can cause secondary amenorrhea and ovarian failure in 3% of cases.
+Pelvic health problems such as tuberculosis can cause loss of menstrual cycle due to failure of ovaries in 3% of women.

-Polycyclic hydrocarbons in cigarette smoke are known to induce Menopause earlier.
-It can be due to primary smoking or from secondary smoking (persons who are constantly exposed to cigarette smoke).
+Chemicals in cigarette smoke are known to induce early Menopause.
+It can be due to primary smoking or from secondary smoking (women who are constantly exposed to cigarette smoke).

 9. Inadequate sleep

-Sleep is important for everybody but especially for the women in Perimenopause.
-Inadequate sleep on chronic basis, leads to severe Vata Imbalance, which is one of the primary triggers of the condition.
+Sleep is important for everybody, but especially for the women in Perimenopause.

 - Frequent Urinary Tract Infections (UTI)